bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

 An excellent question!
 While you were fast asleep getting your regular six to seven hours, I was up all night making a Figma course for you.
 So kick back, relax and enjoy your raw cocoa and bee pollen coffee.
 You can't slack too much though because you have to do most of the work from here on out…

 I believe the quickest way to learn something is to try it for yourself.
 Therefore, I’ve decided that the best way to introduce you to Figma is to make a Figma file **filled to the brim** with practical exercises for you to explore and learn from.
-My goal is at the end of the course, you'll know enough Figma to start creating sketches and wireframes of your own.
+My goal is, at the end of the course, you'll know enough Figma to start creating sketches and wireframes of your own.
 The tutorial is inside [this downloadable Figma-file](https://www.dropbox.com/s/kwjs6u4wis28dqc/Figma%20101.fig?dl=0), so you can add it to your own files and look at it whenever you want.
 You’re welcome.

 <br/>

 # Cool!
 So what’s in this course?

 I’m glad you asked, friend!
-Inside the course, I’ll show you the layout and features of Figma and how to use them.
-You will be introduced to a plethora of different tools and menus, and get an overview of shortcuts and other techniques for making your life easier.
+In the course, I’ll show you the layout and features of Figma and how to use them.
+You will be introduced to a plethora of different tools and menus, and get an overview of shortcuts and other techniques for making your life with Figma easier.
 This course will not make you a seasoned professional ready to tackle the most complex responsive layouts and modular design systems.
 It will, however, give you the skills necessary to continue experimenting and creating on your own.

 <br/>